Pingumaniac/Consistency_Quantised_Constraints/README.md

 ## Project structure
 ```
-Consistency_Quantized_Constraints/
+Consistency_Quantised_Constraints/
 ├── src/                      # Source code directory
 │   ├── models.py             # Contains the PolicyNetwork class definition
 │   ├── policy_model.py       # Contains the PolicyNetwork class definition and utilities for baseline model
-│   ├── ptq_model.py          # Contains the PTQPolicyNetwork class and quantization utilities
+│   ├── ptq_model.py          # Contains the PTQPolicyNetwork class and quantisation utilities
 │   ├── train_and_save_policy.py # Script to train the baseline policy and save it
-│   ├── apply_and_save_ptq.py    # Script to apply PTQ and save the quantized policy
+│   ├── apply_and_save_ptq.py    # Script to apply PTQ and save the quantised policy
 │   ├── train_policy.py       # Script to train the baseline policy
 │   ├── apply_quantisation.py # Script to apply PTQ and QAT
 │   ├── verify_consistency.py # Script to verify consistency using INNs